nickdelallo/CollegeFootballProject/README.md

 The datasets I used were from https://collegefootballdata.com/ <br/>
 It includes all FBS teams and every FBS game played since 2013. <br/>
-I chose to remove the 2020 season data because most teams did not play all of their games and some teams did not play any games. <br/> <br/>
+I chose to remove the 2020 season data because most teams did not play all of their games. <br/> <br/>

 # Overview Page: <br/>
 Shows general College Football information as a whole and also highlights how strong the Power 5 teams are compared to the others.